Return to Bote's Radio Nexus home page

 If you're trapped in DSL hell like I used to be you should try viewing the MLB Free Game of the Day using Internet Explorer and their silly NexDef plug-in.
 If you can't get that to stream reliably because your DSL bandwidth is insufficient, then don't waste your money on the Roku; it can't pull the video data faster than the DSL can stream it.
 The instant you can ditch DSL and upgrade to cable or FiOS, DO IT!

 I've kept the old web page contents below for reference, but really there is no reason to go through all the trouble when the Roku is such a superior way to enjoy baseball on TV with radio play-by-play broadcast audio.
 I never use my RadioDelay getup any more since the Roku works so well for this and so many other things.

 Joe Buck.
 Tim McCarver.
 Do I have to spell it out for you?
 They're He's obnoxious and disliked, you know that, sir.

-You've followed your team all season long with Your Guys who know the team up close and personal; guys who describe the game accurately while providing useful insight and a little humor; guys like Hall-of-Famer Jon Miller, Joe Angel, Bob Uecker, and so on.
+You've followed your team all season long with Your Guys who know the team up close and personal; guys who describe the game accurately while providing useful insight and a little humor; guys like Hall-of-Famer Jon Miller, Joe Angel, Bob Uecker, Charlie Slowes, and so on.
 But the sound from the local radio play-by-play is not synchronized with the digitized video flashing across your television screen.
 You either hear an exciting play unfold only to witness the visual evidence 10 seconds later, or else you see it happen before the excited announcer describes it on the radio.
 Bummer.